mousa-alagha/PipelineIQ/README.md

 # PipelineIQ

-**AI-powered Retrieval-Augmented Generation (RAG) over oil & gas PDFs** — with a clean, ADNOC-branded Streamlit UI.
+**AI-powered Retrieval-Augmented Generation (RAG) over oil & gas PDFs** with a clean, ADNOC-branded Streamlit UI.
 PipelineIQ ingests your PDFs, chunks and embeds them with OpenAI, stores vectors in FAISS, and lets you chat with your corpus with sources + summaries.

 ---

 ## Features

-- **PDF → chunks → OpenAI embeddings → FAISS vector store**
+- **PDF to chunks to OpenAI embeddings to FAISS vector store**
 - **Conversational QA** (keeps your chat history in-session)
 - **Cited answers + 3-bullet summaries**
 - **One-click “Re-Ingest PDFs”** button in the UI